« Visit Fantastic Pest Control

 Standard treatment for any infested area is the application of residual insecticide, which can either be sprayed or applied as a powder.
 All floor surfaces are treated with insecticide, as well.
 Pest control experts should be the ones to handle bed bugs, due to the proven safety and effectiveness of the treatment they offer.

 Bed bugs are most effectively eliminated with heat treatment.
-Heat (above 56C) destroys bed bugs at all stages of life, even their eggs.
+The temperature needed to kill bed bugs is at least 50°C. Heat destroys bed bugs at all stages of life, even their eggs.
 Moreover, it is more time-efficient than chemical treatments.

 Call us